YoussefNim/forward_head_posture_alert/readme.md

 ## V3
 ### Added :
 - Tkinter interface to adjust the sensitivity and duration of slouching after which you'll be notified
-- Settings.json file to store variables
+- Settings.json file to store user preferences
 - Taskbar icon

 ## Overview